AUSTRALIA IS UNIQUELY POSITIONED TO TAKE ADVANTAGE OF TRADE NETWORKS IN SOUTHEAST ASIA

 As the United States claims to patrol and keep open the entire maritime space of the Western Pacific, Australian foreign policy is coming under increasing pressure as both China and the United States attach great importance to an alliance with Australia.

-Australia’s existence depends on exporting its coal to South Asian and East Asian countries, the uranium deposits are exported all over the world.
-This business is supposed to have existed, it guarantees the prosperity of the Australian population.
-At the moment, it is inconceivable that Australia will maintain its economic growth only through the services sector.
+Australia’s existence depends on the export of its coal to South and East Asian countries.
+China is the main importer of Australian coal.
+At the same time, China is also the energy center of the Western Pacific.
+The mined uranium deposits are exported to the whole world.
+Mining, especially the extraction of coal, iron ore and uranium, guarantees the prosperity of the Australian population.
+Export demand for coal in particular has actually fallen steadily.
+At the moment it is unimaginable that Australia can only maintain its economic growth through the service sector.

 Much more likely it would be that Australia would slip into recession in a very short time.
 Energy exports of uranium and coal also explain why Australia is one of the few Western countries that has not been in recession for a long time, not even during the economic crisis in 2007.